 Have you heard of water fasting as a way to reduce your weight?
-It’s a fairly popular approach among modern health enthusiasts.
+It’s a fairly popular approach among modern health enthusiasts for dropping excess pounds.

 How It Works

-In order to lose 1lb every week, a standard diet requires that a drop of 500 calories every day.
-Dropping the calorie count down to 2000 calories will help you lost 4lbs.
+In order to lose 1 pound every week, a standard diet requires that a drop of 500 calories every day.
+Dropping the calorie count down by 2000 calories will help you lose 4 pounds.
 And that’s precisely what you do during a water fast.
-Some say you can lose as much as 10lbs over 72 hours!
+Some say you can lose as much as 10lbs over 72 hours, but those results are certainly not normal!

 But whether you’re losing actual fat or muscle is difficult to verify, and it can be somewhat risky.
 This is why it’s best to call in an outside, licensed observer from the International Association of Hygienic Physicians, a group devoted to natural and hygienic medicine.